Gleddoch House Hotel & Golf Club

-Gleddoch House Hotel & Golf Club is situated in a 360-acre estate in Langbank, Renfrewshire.
+Gleddoch Golf & Spa Resort is situated in a 360-acre estate in Langbank, Renfrewshire.

 Hotel

-Gleddoch House is a Victorian mansion built by Scottish industrialist Sir James Lithgow in the 1920s.
-It has further since opened as a 70 bedroom four star hotel, golf course, restaurant, spa, sports complex and wedding venue.
+Gleddoch House is a Victorian mansion built by Scottish industrialist Sir James Lithgow in the 1920s, and completed in 1926.
+It has further since opened as a 75 bedroom four star hotel, golf course, restaurant, spa, sports complex and wedding venue.
 The building has been category B listed since June 1971.
 The hotel was owned by Edinburgh based North British Trust Group Ltd until 2006, when it was sold to Kent based Swallow Hotels.
 Bespoke Hotels are the operators of the business.
 Colliers International were the selling agents that concluded the sale.